Saving Bijilo Monkey Park and the Western Red Colobus Monkey

 Bijilo Forest Park, or Monkey Park as it's commonly called, is well known to visitors to The Gambia but it's under threat and needs your help to survive.

-The Bijilo Forest Park & Nature Trail was established in 1951 at the southern end of Senegambia Beach.
+The Bijilo Forest Park & Nature Trail was established in 1951 and is commonly known as Monkey Park.
+Located at the southern end of Senegambia Beach.
 It's a popular tourist attraction and educational aid.
 This alone makes it worthwhile, but there's another more pressing reason to save the park.
-There are two species of monkeys who live there, the ever curious and friendly Green Vervet Monkeys, and the shyer Western Red Colobus Monkey, an endangered species (pictured below).
+As the name Monkey Park suggests, there are two species of monkeys who live there, the ever curious and friendly Green Vervet Monkeys, and the shyer Western Red Colobus Monkey, an endangered species (pictured below).

-Last year a portion of the park was destroyed in order to construct a conference centre.
-Earlier this year the whole park came under threat when the entire area lost its status as a reserve.
-It looked like the bulldozers were going to move in again, but thanks to the protest of many dedicated people, including the environmentalists Green Up Gambia, and the thousands of people who signed a petition, this decision was overturned and the park's reserve status reinstated.
+In 2018 a portion of the park was destroyed in order to construct a conference centre.
+The whole park came under threat when the entire area lost its status as a reserve.
+It looked like the bulldozers were going to move in again, but thanks to the protest of many dedicated people, including the environmentalists Green Up Gambia, and the thousands of people who signed a petition, this decision was overturned, and the park's reserve status reinstated.

 Sadly, the story doesn’t end there.
 The small pool that the park’s monkeys relied on for water, as well as fruit trees that provided an important food source, were all destroyed when the conference centre site was cleared.

-The group have set up a Go Fund Me page for donations and The Gambia Experience has recently donated £500 to the cause.
+The group have set up a Go Fund Me page for donations and The Gambia Experience donated £500 to the cause.
 You can find Green Up Gambia on Facebook.

 5 wildlife experiences to enjoy in The Gambia Read more